cilium/cilium/Documentation/architecture.rst

 veth-based versus ipvlan-based datapath
 ---------------------------------------

+.. note:: The ipvlan-based datapath is currently only in technology preview
+          and to be used for experimentation purposes.
+This restriction will be lifted in future Cilium releases.

 By default Cilium CNI operates in veth-based datapath mode which allows for more flexibility in that all BPF programs are managed by Cilium out of the host network namespace such that containers can be granted privileges for their